liz-kavalski-401-advanced-javascript/lab-09-api/README.md

 * [jsdoc](http://xyz.com) (Server assignments)

 ### Modules
-At this point I do not know how to fills this out correctly.
+At this point I do not know how to fills this part out correctly.

 ### Setup
 #### `.env` requirements